Fanfic / Duel Nature

 is a My Little Pony: Friendship Is Magic

 fanfic by Eakin, centering around Twilight after she's nearly mugged on the way home from a late night of studying.
 Though she escapes unharmed, she dedicates herself to training in self defense.
 Her natural affinity for magic serves her well, and before long she's the reigning champ among the royal guard.
-Then, one fateful night, she grudgingly accepts a challenge from Princess Luna herself.Things don't end well.
+Then, one fateful night, she grudgingly accepts a challenge from Princess Luna herself.It escalates into a death match.

 Furious with both her sister and her student, Princess Celestia decides to punish Twilight for attempted regicide, wanton property destruction, and vandalizing a folding chair